Where is Sex Education filmed? Season 2 producer on finding the show’s glorious locations

-Intercourse Schooling seems to be not like every other British TV sequence.
+Intercourse Schooling appears to be like in contrast to another British TV collection.

-Whereas the present is about in Britain, it has the feel and appear of an American teen present, stuffed with color, sunshine and letterman jackets.
-That is no accident: the present’s artistic staff made an effort to recreate the tone of beloved teen movies of the 1980s.
+Whereas the present is ready in Britain, it has the feel and appear of an American teen present, stuffed with color, sunshine and letterman jackets.
+That is no accident: the inventive group made an effort to recreate the tone of beloved teen movies of the 1980s.

-“We wanted it to have that John Hughes influence of green and happiness to it,” producer Jon Jennings advised HEARALPUBLICIST on a go to to the set of the sequence in Penarth, Wales.
-“All our areas are un-filmed areas, which we delight ourselves on.
-You gained’t see that on telly, I don’t suppose.”
+“We wanted it to have that John Hughes influence of green and happiness to it,” producer Jon Jennings informed HEARALPUBLICIST on a go to to the set of the collection in Penarth, Wales.
+“All our places are un-filmed places, which we pleasure ourselves on.
+You received’t see that on telly, I don’t suppose.”

 Why is Intercourse Schooling filmed in Wales?